On exact sequences of Hodge theoretic fundamental groups: Hodge theoretic section question and relation to e tale fundamental groups

 \section{Hodge theoretic section question and relation to \'{e}tale fundamental groups}

 In this section, we continue the discussion of Hodge theoretic section question initiated in \cite{Xu24} (see also the thesis of Ferrario \cite{Fer20}).
-The main goals are twofold: we would like to modify the formulation of the Hodge theoretic section conjecture in \cite{Xu24}, and then we would like to explain in particular how \'{e}tale fundamental groups can obstruct existence of sections.
+The main goals are twofold: we would like to modify the formulation of the Hodge theoretic section conjecture in \cite{Xu24}, and then we would like to explain in particular how \'{e}tale fundamental groups can obstruct existence of sections to exact sequences of Hodge theoretic fundamental groups.

-Let $f:X\to B$ be a smooth projective family of algebraic varieties.
-Any algebraic section $s:B\to X$ induces a splitting of the sequence $(\ref{Hodge SES})$.
+Let $f\colon X\to B$ be a smooth projective family of algebraic varieties.
+Any algebraic section $s\colon B\to X$ induces a splitting of the sequence $(\ref{Hodge SES})$.
 This induces a map where the equivalence relation on the set of splittings is induced by isomorphism of functors via Tannakian duality.
 Inspired by Grothendieck's section conjecture, we can formulate the Hodge theoretic section question, which asks when the map $\text{sec}$ is a bijection.

-Now in the anabelian philosophy (see \cite{Fal98} for an overview), group theoretic maps are not simply maps of \'{e}tale fundamental groups, but rather maps of extensions.
-More precisely, given a smooth projective variety $X$ over some number field $k$, we have the associated sequence of \'{e}tale fundamental groups where $X_{\overline{k}}$ is the base change of $X$ to a fixed separable closure $\overline{k}$ over $k$, and the group theoretic maps in anabelian geometry really are maps between this fundamental short exact sequences.
+Now in the anabelian philosophy (see \cite{Fal98} for an overview), group theoretic maps are not simply maps of \'{e}tale fundamental groups, but rather maps of short exact sequences.
+More precisely, given a smooth projective variety $X$ over some number field $k$, we have the associated sequence of \'{e}tale fundamental groups where $X_{\overline{k}}$ is the base change of $X$ to a fixed separable closure $\overline{k}$ over $k$, and the group theoretic maps in anabelian geometry really are maps between this fundamental short exact sequences up to conjugation by the geometric fundamental group.

-Going back to the Hodge theoretic world, we may view the short exact sequence proved by Andr\'{e} \cite[Theorem C. 11]{And21} as a Hodge theoretic analogue of the fundamental exact sequence of \'{e}tale fundamental groups.
+Going back to the Hodge theoretic world, we may view the short exact sequence proved by Andr\'{e} \cite[Theorem C. 11]{And21} as a Hodge theoretic analogue of the fundamental exact sequence of \'{e}tale fundamental groups (see also \cite[Introduction]{Ara10}).
 This motivates the following definition: \begin{definition} Suppose $X$ and $Y$ are two smooth connected complex algebraic varieties.
-Then a map $f:\pi_1(\VMHS(X))\to \pi_1(\VMHS(Y))$ is called \textit{Hodge theoretic} if it induces a map of extensions
+Then a map $f\colon \pi_1(\VMHS(X))\to \pi_1(\VMHS(Y))$ is called \textit{Hodge theoretic} if it induces a map of short exact sequences